 What do I mean by this?

 You see, most guys start off training their back with exercises like the barbell row, deadlift, and pull up.
-And don’t get me wrong, these are EXCELLENT exercises for back development… but they are not good for a beginner.
+And don’t get me wrong, these are Back Extension Machine for back development… but they are not good for a beginner.

 That’s because these exercises require more strength, better coordination, and balance.
 Not to mention impeccable lifting form.
 And when you throw these factors on top of the fact that a new lifter is just learning how to engage their back properly, you are left with a kid who does exercises with poor form and doesn’t get anything out of them.